apastel/ytmusic-deleter/README.md

 See [CLI README](ytmusic_deleter/README.md)

 ## Setup
-Once installed and running, simply click the "Log In" button to authenticate to your YouTube Music account.
+Once installed and running, click the "Sign In" button to authenticate to your YouTube Music account.
-You will see your Google account name and profile photo to ensure you are logged into the correct account.

-This login process uses the [Google API flow for TV devices](https://developers.google.com/youtube/v3/guides/auth/devices) and is handled by the [ytmusicapi](https://ytmusicapi.readthedocs.io/en/stable/setup/oauth.html), which handles all of the API interaction in this app.
+Since Google has removed the ability to sign in using OAuth, you must now sign in using a cookie from your browser.

+Follow the instructions in the [ytmusicapi](https://ytmusicapi.readthedocs.io/en/stable/setup/browser.html#copy-authentication-headers) project to copy your request headers to your clipboard.
+Then paste them into the window in YTMusic Deleter.
+> Note: It's recommended to use Firefox for copying the headers since Firefox conveniently has a "Copy Request Headers" button.

-[Video Tutorial](https://youtu.be/oV-yLi1AW1c) on using YT Music Deleter
+[Video Tutorial](https://youtu.be/oV-yLi1AW1c) on using YTMusic Deleter

 ## Troubleshooting